insight-creative/Insight-Creative-2021/content/blog/why-pets-in-ad-campaign-sells/index.md

 ---
 layout: blog
+seo:
   title: "Why using pets in your ad campaign sells"
-date: 2020-02-13
-author: Niki Petit
   description: "During the Super Bowl, there was a plethora of ads featuring dogs, cats, horses and many other lovable creatures.
 Jeep even brought back the groundhog.
 Why are advertisers focusing on our furry friends to sell goods and services?"
-image: Bill-Murray-Groundhog-Jeep-Commercial-1500.jpg
+  featured_image: Bill-Murray-Groundhog-Jeep-Commercial-1500.jpg
-image_alt: Bill Murray and the Groundhog in Jeep Super Bowl commercial
+  featured_image_alt: Bill Murray and the Groundhog in Jeep Super Bowl commercial
-tag: blog
+date: 2020-02-13
+author: Niki Petit
 page_class: single-post
 ---